Code4Community/Code4Community.github.io/tutorials/tutorial-1.md

 Step 1: Add your image
 -----
 Add an image to the `images/` directory.
 You can drag-and-drop from the file explorer on your operating system directly into VS Code.

+Note: Your image does not have you be an actual picture of yourself, although it might help us learn eachother's names.

 ![](images/tutorial-1/screenshot6.png)